camillac/holmies/README.md

 Camilla Cheng & Lisa Ye

 ## statement of problem
-what is the boolean value of the statement
+What is the boolean value of the statement
   "it is possible to make a path from explorer's current position to treasure"?

 ## recursive abstraction